Rath2601/core_java/README.md

 ---

-This format keeps the content concise and more directly structured for quick reference.

 ## **WRAPPER CLASSES** :

 1. Wrapper classes -> Byte, Short, Integer, Long, Float, Double, Character, Boolean. (wraps its respective primitive type)